Lz-Gustavo/raft-demo/README.md

 	- Client execution is configured by a .toml file, and store received messages on a queue to discard equal messages sent by other replica.

-	- /logger/ is a logger process that acts as a non-Voter replica on the raft cluster, only logging committed commands to it's own log file using Journey¹.

 	- Channels implementation based from [drewolson's gist chat.go](https://gist.github.com/drewolson/3950226).

-	¹Journey: an optimized logging package for log-recovery, work in progress.

 * **kvstore**

 	A key-value in-memory SM-Replicated storage server.
 Applies received "get", "set" and "delete" operations on a regular map, using Raft to ensure total order.